Schedule Your Consultation

 There are some hikers who bring mess kits.
 They might cook macaroni and cheese and use a tin plate to eat it.
 The decision on whether to cook and eat from a plate, or boil water and eat from your freeze dried package, might come down to your desire to wash dishes.
 With freeze dried meals you have significantly reduced what needs to be cleaned out in the wilderness.

 You are probably going to need a camping stove.
 They use small propane tanks.
 The leading company for camping stoves is MSR.
-Jerry briefly reviews the MSR Pocket Rocket in his article, as well as how he eats on the trail and at campsites: No Washing Dishes & Some Meal Tricks.
+Jerry briefly reviews the MSR Pocket Rocket in this article, and provides insight on this meal routine in the article Carry The Simple Pleasures.

 You can save money and get a nice enough stove at Walmart.
 A few of our members use those.
 Don't forget to pack a lighter.